realA10001986/Time-Circuits-Display/README.md

 How to set the audio volume:

-Basically, and by default, the device uses the hardware volume know to determine the desired volume.
+Basically, and by default, the device uses the hardware volume knob to determine the desired volume.
 You can change this to a software setting as follows:
 - Hold ENTER to invoke main menu
 - Press ENTER until "VOL-UME" is shown
 - Hold ENTER